-At December 31, 2022, \$23.8 million, or 8.2% of our total loan portfolio, were purchased automobile loans, \$27.0 million, or 9.3% of our total loan portfolio, were purchased recreational vehicle loans and \$4.8 million, or 1.6% of our total loan portfolio, were purchased other consumer loans.
-Of the automobile loans, \$20.5 million were purchased from one vendor with no loss escrow reserves held at December 31, 2022.
-The remaining \$3.3 million of purchased automobile loans, the \$27.0 million of recreational vehicle loans, and \$4.8 million of other consumer loans were purchased from another vendor, and at December 31, 2022, we had a loss escrow of \$958,000 for these \$35.1 million of loans.
-During the years ended December 31, 2022 and 2021, we purchased \$12.4 million and \$11.6 million of automobile loans, respectively, \$2.1 million and \$18.1 million of recreational vehicle loans, respectively, and \$2.2 million and \$1.8 million of other consumer loans, respectively.
-Consistent with our business plan, we expect to continue to purchase automobile loans and other consumer loans.
+At December 31, 2021, \$21.7 million, or 8.2% of our total loan portfolio, were purchased automobile loans, \$29.6 million, or 11.2% of our total loan portfolio, were purchased recreational vehicle loans and \$3.0 million, or 1.2% of our total loan portfolio, were purchased other consumer loans.
+Of the automobile loans, \$17.6 million were purchased from one vendor with no loss escrow reserves held at December 31, 2021.
+The remaining \$4.1 million of purchased automobile loans, the \$29.6 million of recreational vehicle loans, and \$3.0 million of other consumer loans were purchased from another vendor, and at December 31, 2021, we had a loss escrow of \$2.1 million for these \$36.7 million of loans.
+During the years ended December 31, 2021 and 2020, we purchased \$11.6 million and \$2.0 million of automobile loans, respectively, \$18.1 million and \$14.9 million of recreational vehicle loans, respectively, and \$1.8 million and \$2.8 million of other consumer loans, respectively.
+Consistent with our business plan, we expect to continue to purchase automobile loans, recreational vehicle loans, and other consumer loans.

 Purchased One- to Four-Family, Owner-Occupied Residential Real Estate Loans.
-In 2022, we began purchasing one- to four-family, owner-occupied residential real estate loans from a third-party originator.
-These loans adhere to all of Generations Bank's credit, underwriting, and loan policy criteria and are comprised of conventional conforming loans and/or Generations Bank's product offerings to low- and moderate-income borrowers and/or to first time home buyers and were for homes located in central and western New York.
+Beginning in 2022, we expect to begin purchasing one- to four-family, owner-occupied residential real estate loans from a third-party originator.
+These loans will adhere to all of Generations Bank's credit, underwriting, and loan policy criteria and will be comprised of conventional conforming loans and/or Generations Bank's product offerings to low- and moderate-income borrowers and/or to first time home buyers and are expected to be made for homes located in central and western New York.
 There is no minimum monthly purchase requirement and the contractual agreement is cancellable upon agreed upon notice.
 The purchase price is the loan's principal balance plus a margin of the loan's principal balance.
 The loans are non-recourse to the seller (except for certain contractual representations) and the contractual agreement prohibits re-solicitation by the seller for a defined period of time.
 After purchase, Generations Bank provides all servicing and collections activities.
 The note, collateral, and loan documentation are taken by assignment.
-During the year ended December 31, 2022, we purchased \$32.7 million of one- to four-family, owner-occupied residential real estate loans.